kashmawy/self_driving_cars/vehicle_tracking/README.md

 2. Cropping the part we are not interested in searching (we only keep from 400 to 656 since the rest is the sky / trees).
 3. Converting the image to YCrCb
 4. Scaling the image by 1.5
-5. We divide the image into 64 windows, each window has 16 blocks (blocks = windows / pixels per cells = 64 / 4 = 16)
+5. We divide the image into 64 windows, each window has 15 blocks (blocks = (windows / pixels per cells) - 1 = (64 / 4) - 1 = 15)
-6. Each time we move the window 2 cells
+6. Each time we move the window 2 cells, and we capture the entire window (15 blocks * 4 = 60 cells).
+This is an overlap of 96.6% (100 percent - ((cell movement / total number of cells) * 100) = 100 - ((2/60) * 100))
 7. We extract HOG for all the channels for the entire image in a temporary variable (A)
 8. We iterate over the image in the X direction and Y direction each time moving 2 cells
-9. For each iteration we extract the current block, and get the block corresponding HOG from the temporary variable A. We concatenate that to bin spatial of the image resized to (16, 16).
-We concatenate that to the color histogram of 16 bins.
+9. For each iteration we extract the current window, and get the window corresponding HOG from the temporary variable A. We concatenate that to bin spatial of the window resized to (16, 16).
+We concatenate that to the color histogram of the window for 16 bins.
 10. We take this result and perform standard scaling on it (mean and scaling to unit variance) like we did with the training data.
 11. We then feed this into our SVM model to predict if it is a car or not.
 12. If this is a car, then we capture the rectangle coordinates and add it to the list.